NTP 2019-2020: Two Draft Systematic Reviews of Fluoride’s Neurotoxicity

 The academies should pay heed, he said.

-On September 16, 2020, NTP sent their second draft review to NAS, incorporating the changes they requested.
+On September 16, 2020, NTP sent their second draft review to NASEM, incorporating the changes they requested.
+(NASEM committee members are listed here.)

 NTP concludes that fluoride is presumed to be a cognitive neurodevelopmental hazard to humans.
 This conclusion is based on a consistent pattern of findings in human studies across several different populations showing that higher fluoride exposure is associated with decreased IQ or other cognitive impairments in children.
 However, the consistency is based primarily on higher levels of fluoride exposure (i.e., >1.5 ppm in drinking water).